Brexit Special: Trinity’s Arts and Humanities on Brexit

 The Trinity Long Room Hub will continue this conversation on the future of Europe, when it welcomes French writer and philosopher Bernard-Henri Lévy to Trinity on the 1st of May to deliver a dramatic reading as part of his 22 city European tour.

 ‘Looking for Europe’ is Lévy’s campaign for Europe; a tour of 22 European cities to reaffirm the great ideals and spirit of Europe.
 It is a campaign which seeks to combat the rise of populism and prevent the return of totalitarianism, war and poverty.
-Tickets for this special appearance are available here.
+Further details of this special event are available here.

 Trinity's Arts and Humanities' scholars and experts have been particularly active in analysing the evolving negotiations around Brexit, the historical significance of a change to the relationship between Ireland and the UK, and the implications for Anglo-Irish relations, with talk of the peace process creeping back in to the public lexicon.
 A selection of some of this media commentary is outlined below: